wasp-lang/web/docs/tutorials/todo-app/updating-tasks.md

 For that, we will need to do two things:
 1. Implement Wasp action that updates the task.
-2. Modify React component so it calls that action.
+2. Modify our React code so it calls that action.

 ## Action